 2. Clear your mind space: Clearing out your inner space is just as important, if not more, than clearing your outside space.
 Step out of your mind and examine your thoughts objectively.
 Work towards eliminating any worrisome or negative thoughts that are causing you stress and undue anxiety.
 Cultivate a daily practice of meditation where you can slip into the silent space between your thoughts and get into a state of no-thought.
 In this calm, focused and centered space, you can transcend neurotic thought patterns and replace them with positive emotions such as peace, bliss and joy.
 Focus on your breath and be in the present as you engage in this contemplative practice.

-- Stick with the basics: Stripped down to the basics, there are few things that humans actually need to survive.
+4. Stick with the basics: Stripped down to the basics, there are few things that humans actually need to survive.
 We all need food, water, shelter and community.
 Everything else is superfluous.
 That new iPhone or that Prada bag might tantalize our fancy, but we need to stop and ask ourselves if it’s something that will truly fulfill us.
 If we strip away all the social expectations and media messages we realize that these things won’t make us happy.
-What we really need are the simple and intangible gems of life such as love and a sense of contribution.
+What we really need are the simple and intangible gems of life.
 Joy is found in simplifying our desires and sticking with the basics.

 5. Maintain balance: Your lifestyle and your self-care routine have a significant impact on the biochemistry of your body.
 An unhealthy lifestyle and disorganized routine will leave you feeling frazzled and incapable of adopting simplicity in your thoughts.
 By creating structure and prioritizing your tasks, you’ll be better able to focus your energy and efforts on what really needs to get done.
 As efficiency expert, Tim Ferris says, “being busy is a form of laziness – lazy thinking and indiscriminate action.”
 You also want to simplify your diet and exercise.
 Stick with the basics like consuming more fresh food, getting enough rest and exercising daily.
 Maintaining a state of balance in your physical health is conducive to accessing a state of inner peace and strength.